Microsoft Teams’ pricing explained

 • Microsoft 365 Family

-These plans are a good choice for individuals, and the Free plan is a nice option for individuals and small businesses just starting out.
+These subscriptions are a good choice for individuals, and the Free plan is a nice option for professionals and businesses just starting out.

 Features Microsoft Teams Free Microsoft 365 Personal Microsoft 365 Family